-This impact on agricultural and forest resources could be reduced to a less-thansignificant level by mitigation that can and should be implemented by local or State lead agencies, but is beyond the authority of the ARB and not within its purview.
+Theise impacts on agricultural and forest resources must be reviewed by local or State lead agencies in the context of future project approvals.
+The impacts could be reduced to a less-than-significant level by mitigation that can and should be implemented by local or State lead agencies, but is beyond the authority of the ARB and not within its purview.